-Table 9: Conservation Staff Resources Based on 2012 Survey72
+Table 9: Conservation Staff Resources Based on 2012 Survey84

 The lack of sufficient staff creates several challenges to implementation.
 For one, it is challenging to stay up to speed on the latest efficiency opportunities, whether it be changes to existing measures or the addition of new measures.
-Additionally, these utilities often do not have the staff to proactively engage with either the RTF or Bonneville during measure development, which can result in the perception that some measures are not a good fit for their utility.
-This can be particularly true for measures that are more complex in nature, such as commercial or industrial audits.
-These types of efficiency measures require staff time to understand and explain the measure.
+Additionally, these utilities often do not have the staff to proactively engage with the RTF during measure development, which can result in the perception that some measures are not a good fit for their utility.
+This can be mitigated, in part, through interactions with the Bonneville program teams.
+Measures that are more complex in nature, such as commercial or industrial audits, require staff time to understand and explain the measure.
 Some utilities see these more complex measures as risky and therefore avoid including them into their offerings.
 To address this, some utilities have looked at peer assistance from other utilities or pooling resources to identify an outside contractor to provide support.
-That being said, SRR utilities are most interested in simple measures and calculators that are easy to understand and implement.
-These utilities prefer products that are widely commercially available.
-There is concern, however, that these types of measures (the "low hanging fruit") are going away, making it increasingly challenging for SRR utilities to acquire efficiency.
+That being said, SRR utilities are most interested in simple